-- We also wish to thank the students of Prof. Heike Bungert of the Universität Münster for their help in transliterating and translating the majority of chapters below.
+- We also wish to thank the students of Prof. Heike Bungert of the Universität Münster for their help in transliterating and translating many of the chapters below.
 Iowa City and Münster students have worked together to produce polished final texts, and we hope that the translation skills gained through this collaboration will continue to serve students in their professional careers on both sides of the Atlantic.